Iceland - Day 21 : The bus

 The framed rock

-Campsites and busses had been fairly priced .
-However, all fresh or warm food is at least twice as expensive as in the Netherlands.
+Campsites and busses had been fairly priced.
+However, all fresh or warm food was at least twice as expensive as in the Netherlands.
 I guess that makes sense as everything needs to be imported.
 Fifteen euros for a bowl of soup with some bread was a bit much though.
 Outside I noticed the same monster trucks I had seen during my hike, this was a good time to take a picture.

 At 184 cm I just reached above the fenders